nomeata/haskell-via-sokoban/03-polymorphism.md

-So a value of type `List a` is either the constructor `Empty`, or there is a list entry, which is a value of type `a`, and then the remainder of the list, i.e. another value of tye `List a`.
+So a value of type `List a` is either the constructor `Empty`, or there is a list entry, which is a value of type `a`, and then the remainder of the list, i.e. another value of type `List a`.

 We can define a value of that type, by using the constructors, as you would expect:
 ```haskell